 Section 3.02.
-Application of Proceeds of Sale of Bonds .
-Upon the delivery of the 2017 Series E Bonds to the initial purchaser thereof, and the payment by the initial purchaser of the purchase price of the 2017 Series E Bonds by wire transfer of \$[] to the Paying Agent on behalf of the District, the Director of Finance shall deposit such sum received for the balance of the purchase price as follows: (i) \$[] in the building fund of the District within the County Treasury, and (ii) \$[] in the Interest and Sinking Fund of the District The Costs of Issuance Custodian shall deposit and administer the sum received for costs of issuance pursuant to a Costs of Issuance Custodian Agreement.
-Upon the delivery of the 2017 Series C Bonds to the initial purchaser thereof, and the payment by the initial purchaser of the purchase price of the 2017 Series C Bonds by wire transfer of \$[] to the Paying Agent on behalf of the District, the Director of Finance shall deposit such sum received for the balance of the purchase price as follows: (i) \$[] in the building fund of the District within the County Treasury, and (ii) \$[] in the Interest and Sinking Fund of the District.
+Application of Proceeds of Sale of Bonds.
+Upon the delivery of the Bonds to the initial purchaser thereof, and the payment by the initial purchaser of the purchase price of the Bonds by wire transfer of \$[Purchase Price] to the Paying Agent on behalf of the District, the Director of Finance shall deposit such sum received for the balance of the purchase price as follows: (i) \$[Building Fund Deposit] in the building fund of the District within the County Treasury, and (ii) \$[I&S Fund Deposit] in the Interest and Sinking Fund of the District.
 The Costs of Issuance Custodian shall deposit and administer the sum received for costs of issuance pursuant to a Costs of Issuance Custodian Agreement.

 The District shall cause the Director of Finance to create and maintain any accounts or subaccounts for deposit of the proceeds of the Bonds as the District shall determine is necessary in order to separately monitor the investment and expenditure of such funds in order to comply with the laws applicable to each, and as may be necessary to make any needed calculations of arbitrage and rebate thereon.